NeojungianTypology/NJTI-4/Test-EN.md

 ## Abstract

 Personality-systems based on Jungs theories have received a lot of criticism over the years but is still popular.
 We create a test motivated by neuroscience of personality and make interpretations of Jungs theories and explores if we can create a test that fulfils formal requirements.
-Our aim is to make motivated physical reductions in biology of mental constructs related to the psychology of personality.
+Our aim is to make motivated physical reductions to biology of mental constructs related to the psychology of personality.

 ## Answer-options